 As Biden pledged, he has been working towards restoring trust among allies.
 The administration waived the Section 232 tariffs on Europe, which were a major bone of contention between the two sides.
 Also, Biden’s stance on China has been strong.
 While you might miss the frequent tweets from Trump, Biden has also been strong on China.

 Another notable achievement of Biden’s foreign and strategic policy is the strengthening of QUAD, which includes the U.S., India, Australia, and Japan.
-Biden also invited Taiwan to the recently concluded Democracy Summit, even at the cost of China’s angst.
-He has been trying to reach out to Russia but warned President Vladimir Putin of severe consequences if he invades Ukraine.
+Biden also invited Taiwan to the December 2021 Democracy Summit, at the cost of China’s angst.
+He even helped organize a U.S. representative to visit Taiwan.
+He tried to reach out to Russia but Russian President Vladimir Putin went ahead with his invasion of Ukraine.

 What are Biden's notable achievements?